John Whiteley (missionary)

-John Whiteley (20 July 1806 – 13 February 1869) was a missionary for the Wesleyan Missionary Society (WMS) in New Zealand, active from his arrival in the country in 1833 up until his death.
+John Whiteley (20 July 1806 – 13 February 1869) was an English missionary for the Wesleyan Missionary Society (WMS) in New Zealand, active from his arrival in the country in 1833 up until his death.

 Born in England, he came to New Zealand with his wife and initially settled in the Hokianga where there was an existing WMS mission station.
 As the WMS expanded its activities in the country, Whiteley later established and ran a mission at Kawhia for several years.
 He subsequently worked in the Taranaki region, where the colonists there had become embroiled in land disputes with the local Māori.
 The tensions in the area meant Whiteley, sympathetic to the settlers' cause, found it difficult to carry out his missionary work.
 On 13 February 1869, he was murdered at Pukearuhe by a Ngāti Maniapoto war party.

 Early life

 Born on 20 July 1806 at Kneesall in Nottinghamshire, England, John Whiteley was the son of a grocer, James Whiteley, and his wife, Elizabeth née Rainor.
 He was educated at Farnsfield, after which he started an apprenticeship as a baker.
 In 1831, he joined the Wesleyan Missionary Society (WMS) for training in the Wesleyan ministry.
 In September the following year, he married Mary Ann née Cooke.
 Soon afterwards, at Lambeth Chapel in London, he was ordained into the ministry.